openwdl/wdl/versions/development/SPEC.md

     Array[File]+ b
     Array[File]? c
     #File+ d <-- can't do this, + only applies to Arrays
-    Array[File]+? e  # An optional array that, if defined, must contain more than one element }
+    Array[File]+? e  # An optional array that, if defined, must contain at least one element }
   command {
     /bin/mycmd ${sep=" " a}